pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

            --> conflict.
        2. Iterate through every file in the current branch.
            1. If the file is in both the current branch and the split-point (not modified), and is absent in the given branch, call the rm command on the file.
+           2. If the file is modified in the current branch and absent from the given branch --> conflict.
        * Failure Cases: If there are staged files present (in addition or removal) print the error message "You have uncommitted changes."
 If a branch with the given name does not exist, print the error message "A branch with that name does not exist."
 If attempting to merge a branch with itself, print the error message